-Does the WAN connection of the Router support 100 Mbps Ethernet?
-Yes, and it does, of course, support 100 Mbps over the auto-sensing Fast Ethernet 10/100 switch on the LAN side of the Router.
+Does the Router's WAN connection support 100 Mbps Ethernet?
+Because of the speed limitations of broadband Internet connections, the Router's WAN port supports 10 Mbps Ethernet.
+It does, of course, support 100 Mbps over its auto-sensing 10/100 ports.